Cocoa: Co-Planning and Co-Execution with AI Agents: Related Work

-As AI systems become more capable, we ask this question: Is the generation of full research artifacts (e.g., research questions, proposals) the most desired and promising paradigm to assist researchers?
+As AI systems become more capable, we ask: Is the generation of full research artifacts (e.g., research questions, proposals) the most desired and promising paradigm to assist researchers?
 Indeed, when working with other (human) collaborators, researchers often find richness in co-evolving partially completed artifacts \cite{star1989institutional, lee2007boundary, shrum2007structures, jirotka2013supporting} and answering or asking questions that stimulate critical thinking and reflection \cite{overholser1993elements, padesky1993socratic}.
 Further, some fully automatically generated artifacts are still found to be of lower quality than those generated with human involvement \cite{Jansen2025CodeScientistES}.
-A limited number of works have thus explored \textit{human-AI co-creation} of research artifacts \cite{Babaian2002AWC, Liu2024HowAP, Nigam2024AcceleronAT, Kang2022FromWY}.
-These include in-document commands that trigger an AI assistant to complete a partial citation based on the user's preferred bibliographies and paper collections \cite{Babaian2002AWC}, interactive node-based editors to iteratively expand upon and refine AI-generated research questions \cite{Liu2024HowAP, Pu2024IdeaSynthIR}, and emulating colleague and mentor personas using LLMs to work with the user in developing research proposals \cite{Nigam2024AcceleronAT}.
+Schmidgall et al. found that even systems designed for end-to-end research automation produce significantly higher quality outputs with human involvement at each stage \cite{schmidgall2025agent}.

-However, despite these systems, there is little clarity on \textit{how researchers want to co-create with AI} during research planning and execution.
-Prior work (e.g., \cite{Liu2024HowAP, Nigam2024AcceleronAT}) assumed that generating particular artifacts is helpful to researchers.
-Rather than focusing on generating predetermined research artifacts, we contribute an interaction design pattern that allows for flexible specification of the final artifact and collaboration between a researcher and an AI agent.
+In this work, we build on recent advances in AI research support tools, but rather than focusing on generating predetermined research artifacts, we contribute an interaction design pattern that allows for flexible specification of the final artifact and collaboration between a researcher and an AI agent.